hosseinmoein/DataFrame/README.md

 // Sort the Frame by column “dbl_col_2” df.sort<double, int, double, std::string>("dbl_col_2");

-// A functor to calculate mean, variance, skew, kurtosis, defined in DataFrameVisitors.h file
+// A functor to calculate mean, variance, skew, kurtosis, defined in
+// DataFrameVisitors.h file.
 // You can implement your own algorithms and extend the DataFrame easily StatsVisitor<double>  stats_visitor;
 // Calculate the stats on column “dbl_col”